Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.2/components/pagination.md

 <!-- Boosted mod -->
 ## Responsive behavior

-{{< callout warning >}}
-**Heads up—our smart responsive pagination is experimental and opt-in as of v5.2.1!** We included it in our documentation's CSS to demonstrate it for you, but it's disabled by default.
-Keep reading to learn how to enable it in your projects.
-{{< /callout >}}

 By default, every item is visible.
 Here is an example with our basic responsive behavior.

 {{< example >}}